-Euripides, Orestes: papyri, manuscripts, text (paper 513)

-Catullus: manuscripts, text, interpretation (paper 515)

-Seneca, Medea: manuscripts, text, interpretation (paper 524)

-25% of the overall mark for each question.
+Euripides, Orestes (paper 513); Catullus (paper 515); Seneca, Medea (paper 524) 25% of the overall mark for each question.
 In these papers the maximum mark for transcription will be 85.

 Byzantine Literature (paper 517)

 1/3 of the overall mark for each question.
 In Question 1, translation and comment will carry equal weight.